Why you should worry if you haven't made things "Facebook Official"

-We all know Facebook can be useless, addictive and at times comical because of its childishness.
+We all know Facebook can be a bit pointless and immature at times.
 But it can also be a great tool for examining your relationship -- or lack thereof.
 Your Facebook behavior can reveal telltale signs that one or both of you aren't fully committed to dating each other.
 Here are the five most common:

 1. Your relationship isn't "Facebook official."
 This may sound like junior high crap, but refusing to declare your partnership via social networking may be a sign of insecurity, fear or a lack of commitment.
 If you want to make it FB official but are afraid of how your partner may react, ask yourself where this fear comes from.
 Are you afraid your partner will be uncomfortable with this public display of commitment?
 Are you afraid the relationship will crumble and you will be forced to change your status and face the humiliation of everyone seeing the broken heart symbol in their news feed?
 Or conversely, are you the one who doesn't like your partner enough to make it FBO?
 If you answered yes to any of these questions, it's time to examine why you're still in a relationship that remains such a secret.
 There are a few exceptions to this rule: 1) You're not displaying a relationship status for privacy reasons (although maintaining privacy on Facebook is laughable).
 2) You have the world's most minimal Facebook account with little to no activity, or you don't know how to work Facebook.
 3) Your partner isn't a Facebook member -- But in this case, you can still change your status to the general "In a relationship" or "Married."